symfony/symfony/UPGRADE-3.4.md

  * Deprecated the HTTP digest authentication: `HttpDigestFactory` will be removed in 4.0.
    Use another authentication system like `http_basic` instead.

+ * Deprecated setting the `switch_user.stateless` option to false when the firewall is `stateless`.
+   Setting it to false will have no effect in 4.0.

 Translation
 -----------